 The Marriott Rewards® Premier Plus Credit Card is easily one of the most useful hotel credit cards in the business.
 The current offer on this card is also one of the most lucrative.
 For a limited time, you’ll earn 75,000 points after you spend just $3,000 on the card within 90 days.
 Score!

-Other perks include a free one-night stay at any Category 1-5 property on your card holder anniversary.
-Meanwhile, you’ll earn 5X points on Marriott purchases, 2X points one airfare purchased from airlines, car rental agencies, and at restaurants, and 1 points per dollar spent everywhere else.
+Other perks include a free one-night stay at any Category 1-5 property on your cardholder anniversary.
+Meanwhile, you’ll earn 6X points on Marriott purchases, 2X points on airfare purchased from airlines, car rental agencies, and at restaurants, and 1 point per dollar spent everywhere else.

-Before you sign up, consider these pertinent details as well:
+Before you sign up, consider these pertinent details:

 - Earn 75, 000 points after you spend $3,000 on the card within 90 days!